 1. These are the charges included in your final bill.

-2. This is the total charges due.
-See page 2 for a breakdown of the charges for this billing period, including the dates and closing readings used to create your final bill, and any exit fees if these apply.
+2. You can find here there amount due - see page 2 for a breakdown of the charges for this billing period, including the dates and closing readings used to create your final bill, and any early exit fees if these apply.
 If you've switched away from us these reads have been provided by your new supplier and will match the opening readings they are using.
 If you didn't provide them or they haven't given us the readings you've given to them, then this will be shown as a Closing Estimate, whilst an actual reading will show as Closing Read.
 If you disagree with a closing reading we've used then please get in touch with your new supplier first.

 3. This is the date when payment is due.
 If there is a Direct Debit in place, this is the date when payment is scheduled to be collected.
 If this date falls on a weekend or bank holiday, payment will be taken on the next available banking day, never before the date shown on your bill.
 If you're moving home and taking us with you, we won't collect the outstanding balance, instead we'll automatically transfer the full balance over to your new property.